Sources and methods

 Source capture

-Chinese source chapters, OCR output, extracted images, and page ranges remain traceable in the local content pipeline.
+Source chapters, capture output, extracted images, and page ranges remain traceable in the local content pipeline.

 02